-Frequently, hometown hospitals treat patients who are not fluent in English, leading to the need for medical translation.
-Successful medical translation companies can prepare patient materials, forms, websites, and other information in foreign languages.
-Doctors and nurses will be better informed about the state of their foreign patient’s health if they have translated health care records, for instance.
-Below are listed the top mistakes in medical translations to keep an eye out for.
-After all, the stakes are higher than ever when we are talking about health.
+Hospitals frequently admit patients for whom English is a second language which, naturally, leads to the need for medical translation.
+Medical translation companies can prepare patient materials, forms, websites, and other information in foreign languages.
+Doctors and nurses will be better informed about the state of the patient’s health if they have translated healthcare records, for instance.
+Below are the top mistakes in medical translations.

 Not Using A Professional Service

-In medical situations, doctors and hospitals often seek interpreting help from family members, which can quickly become a problematic situation.
-There are lots of hospitals that utilize phone services, where they can quickly get help in multiple languages; however, the people who work for those language services often aren’t certified, so they aren’t necessarily up-to-speed with the current medical terminology.
-Even a simple misunderstanding concerning something like medication dosage or patient allergies can have serious consequences, so it is best to trust medical translation to professional linguists who are experts in the field.
+In medical situations, doctors and hospitals often seek interpreting help from family members, which can quickly become problematic.
+There are a lot of hospitals that utilize phone services, where they can quickly get help in multiple languages.
+However, the people who work for those language services often aren’t certified, so they aren’t necessarily up-to-speed with the current medical terminology.
+Even a simple misunderstanding concerning something like medication dosage or patient allergies can have serious consequences, so it is best to trust medical translation to professional linguists.

 Not Translating In The Appropriate Style

-Translators with minimal experience may not fully comprehend all the detailed aspects of styling in a script.
+Translators with minimal experience may not fully comprehend all the aspects of styling in a script.
 Because of unfamiliarity with the target language, they translate a document without knowledge of its appropriate style, changing the essence of a document.
-To convey the real meaning of a topic, it is important to translate a document in the correct tone.
+It is important to translate a document in the correct tone to convey the real meaning of the topic.
 For instance, a script of a medical or legal document will sound completely different compared to a script from a movie.
-This is why it is important to opt for using a professional translation company for all of your language needs, to avoid mistakes in medical translations.
+This is why it is important to opt for using a professional translation company, which will help avoid mistakes in medical translations.

 Inconsistent Use of Neologisms, Synonyms, Obsolete Terms

-The medical industry provides a unique challenge for translators, as there are new terms constantly emerging.
-Translators must be critical in the use of new terms and synonyms.
-Also, with the medical fields, there is a constant mixing of obsolete and soon-to-be-obsolete terminology.
-Since the pace of language change in the medical field is rather high, it is difficult to update and correct referencing dictionaries and specialized glossaries.
-Obviously, this can lead to some translation issues, so it is best to work with a translation company that is up-to-date with the medical field.
+The medical industry provides a unique challenge for translators since there are new terms constantly emerging.
+Translators must be careful when using new terms and synonyms.
+Also, with the medical fields, there is a constant mixing of obsolete and soon-to-be obsolete terminology.
+Medical terminology is constantly evolving, so it is difficult to update and correct referencing dictionaries and specialized glossaries.
+Obviously, this can lead to some translation issues, so it is best to work with a translation company that is up-to-date in terms of medical terminology.

 Opting For Google Translate

-The point is clear: though “just Google it” is a common phrase used to answer everything, it does not apply to health-related translations.
-If you want to learn more about how machine translations stack up against human translations, check out this blog post, “What Is The Difference Between Human And Machine Translations?”
+The point is clear: Though “just Google it” is a common phrase used to answer everything, it does not apply to health-related translations.
+If you want to learn more about how machine translations stack up against human translations, check out this blog.

 iTi | Medical Document Translation Services